U.S. oil industry set to break record, upend global trade

 Higher prices - up about $10 a barrel in the last two months - also may encourage the industry to work through a backlog of some 7,300 drilled-but-uncompleted shale wells that have built up because of crew and equipment shortages.

-The higher prices have suppliers that provide hydraulic fracturing services, such as Keane Group (FRAC.N) and Liberty Oilfield Services (LBRT.N), buying expensive new equipment in anticipation of more work.
+The higher prices have suppliers that provide hydraulic fracturing services, such as Keane Group and Liberty Oilfield Services, buying expensive new equipment in anticipation of more work.

 U.S. fracking service revenues are expected to grow by 20 percent this year, approaching a record of $29 billion set in 2014, according to oilfield research firm Spears & Associates.

-The shale revolution initially upended the traditional industry hierarchy, making billionaires out of wildcatters such as Harold Hamm, who founded Continental Resources (CLR.N), and the late Aubrey McClendon of Chesapeake Energy (CHK.N).
+The shale revolution initially upended the traditional industry hierarchy, making billionaires out of wildcatters such as Harold Hamm, who founded Continental Resources, and the late Aubrey McClendon of Chesapeake Energy.

 Exxon last year agreed to pay up to $6.6 billion for land in the Permian basin, the epicenter of U.S. shale.
 Chevron this year plans to spend $4.3 billion on shale development.